Rovno offensive: Battle

 On September 13, the Russian armies of the Southwestern Front launched a general offensive.
 The 9th Army pushed the enemy back, the 11th Army with its left wing continued to push the German Southern Army, and with its right wing defeated the 5th Austro-Hungarian Corps and drove back the Austro-Hungarian 2nd Army.
-On September 14, the Russian 11th Army Corps crossed the Strypa River and forced the Autro-Hungarians to clear the bridgeheads on the left bank of the river.
+On September 14, the Russian 11th Army Corps crossed the Strypa River and forced the Austro-Hungarians to clear the bridgeheads on the left bank of the river.
 The development of success was prevented by the retreat of the Russian corps of the 3rd and 4th Armies across the Yaselda and Zelvyanka rivers in front of the advancing German army group of Prince Leopold of Bavaria.
 On September 15-16, in stubborn battles, the Austro-Hungarian positions on the Stubel River were broken through by the shock group of the 8th Army.
 On September 17, the front of the Austro-Hungarian 4th Army on the Putilovka River was broken through, and Archduke Joseph Ferdinand on the night of September 18 withdrew the army to new lines.
 However, in the sector of the Russian 11th and 9th Armies, the Central Powers managed to stop the offensive.
 On September 16-17, the 2nd and Southern Armies ousted the Russian troops from the western bank of the Strypa River with counterattacks.
 By September 18, active hostilities on the Dniester and Strypa ended.

 On September 18-19, the Russian 8th Army attacked Lutsk, but was repulsed; ended in failure the attempt of the Russian 17th Army Corps to force the Ikva River.
 Brusilov decided to regroup to develop the offensive.
 P. Makhrov, head of the operational department of the headquarters of the 8th Army, called the days of September 19-22 "gifted to the enemy."
 The development of the offensive of the 8th Army towards Lutsk was also affected by the situation in the neighboring Russian 3rd Army.
 On September 16, German troops occupied Slonim and Pinsk and reached the middle reaches of the Shchara River.
 At the request of the Austro-Hungarian Army High Command, Erich von Falkenhayn transferred the German XXIV Reserve Corps to the ally.
 On the basis of the German Army of the Bug, on September 20, an army group of infantry general A. von Linzingen was formed, which included the Austro-Hungarian 4th Army.
 The Austro-Hungarian 1st and 2nd Armies made up the army group of the cavalry general Eduard von Böhm-Ermolli.